yduanmu/mesh-ray/README.txt

     a.
 Boxes are minimum and axis-aligned, but not necessarily cubes.
     b.
 Pick longest axis of current box and split at midpoint.
 Triangles belong to whichever boxes their centroids do.
     c.
-The maximum number of triangles per bounding box is arbitrarily defined as the ceiling of the cube root of the total triangles in the mesh.
+The maximum depth is defined by the user, to a max of floor log2(triangles).
 2. Supplied origin and direction, store the parametric equation of the line containing the ray.
 3. Test the line against smaller and smaller bounding boxes using the cube-ray